 The frequency synchronization pin (SYNC) allows the switching frequency of the device to be controlled with an external clock signal.
 This feature allows the user to synchronize multiple converters, avoiding undesirable frequency bands of operation.
-Multiple devices can be configured to switch out of phase reducing input capacitor requirements and EMI of the power supply system.
+When used with the SYNCOUT of the LM20154, multiple devices can be configured to switch out of phase reducing input capacitor requirements and EMI of the power supply system.

-The turn on of the high-side switch will lock-on to the rising edge of the SYNC pin input.
-The logic low level for the input clock must be below 0.8V and the logic high level must exceed 2.0V to ensure proper operation.
+The turn on of the high side switch will lock-on to the rising edge of the SYNC pin input.
+The logic low level for the input clock must be below 0.8V and the logic high level must exceed 2.0V for proper operation.
 The device will synchronize to frequencies from 500 kHz to 1.5 MHz.
 If the synchronization clock is removed or not present during startup, the oscillator of the device will run at approximately 410 kHz.
 If the SYNC pin is not used it should be connected to ground.